-- Make sure that your pip installation matches your Python (2.7 or 3.X) version. - In Linux, you may need sudo permissions to install Conan globally. - We strongly recommend using virtualenvs (virtualenvwrapper works great) for everything related to Python. - In Windows and Python 2.7, you may need to use 32bit python distribution (which is the Windows default), instead of 64 bit. - In OSX, especially the latest versions that may have System Integrity Protection, pip may fail.
-Try using virtualenvs, or install with another user \$ pip install --user conan.
+- Make sure that your pip installation matches your python (2.7 or 3.X) one. - In Linux if you want to install it globally, you might need sudo permissions. - We strongly recommend using virtualenvs (virtualenvwrapper works great) for everything python related - In Windows and with Python 2.7, you might need to use 32bits python distribution (which is the Windows default one), instead of 64 bits. - In OSX, specially latest versions that might have System Integrity Protection, pip might fail.
+Try with virtualenvs, or install with other user \$ pip install --user conan.

-- If you are using Windows and Python <3.5, you may have issues if Python is installed in a path with spaces, such as "C:/Program Files(x86)/Python".
-This is a known Python limitation, and is not related to Conan.
-Try installing Python in a path without spaces, use a virtualenv in another location or upgrade your Python installation. - Some Linux distros, such as Linux Mint, require a restart (shell restart, or logout/system if not enough) after installation, so Conan is found in the path. - Windows, Python 3 installation can fail installing the wrapt dependency because of a bug in pip.
-Information about this issue and workarounds is available here: https://github.com/GrahamDumpleton/wrapt/issues/112. - Conan works with Python 2.7, but not all features are available when not using Python 3.x starting with version 1.6
+- If you are in Windows, and using python <3.5, you might have problems if python is installed in a path with spaces, like "C:/Program Files(x86)/Python".
+This is a known python's limitation, not Conan's.
+Install python in a path without spaces, use a virtualenv in another location or upgrade your python installation. - In some Linux distros, like Linux Mint, it is possible that you need a restart (shell restart, or logout/system if not enough) after installation, so Conan is found in the path. - Windows, Python 3 installation can fail installing the wrapt dependency because a bug in pip.
+Information about the issue and workarounds is here: https://github.com/GrahamDumpleton/wrapt/issues/112.

-2.2 Install from brew (OSX)
+3.2 Install from brew (OSX)